timm/barelogic/README.md

 against seemingly stupider ones (the so-called “straw man” approach).
 I can attest that when ever I checked a supposedly sophisticated method against a simpler one, there was always something useful in the simpler.
-And more often than not, a year later, I have switched to the simpler approach.
+More often than not, a year later, I have switched to the simpler approach.

-Repeat that for 30 years of programming, and you get BareLogic.
+And if you repeat that "switch to the simpler"  stuff for 40 years of AI programming, you get BareLogic.